cisagov/LME/docs/markdown/agents/wazuh-agent-mangement.md

 # LME Wazuh Agent Enrollment Guide

-- See Official Wazuh Doumentation [Wazuh agent install documentation](https://documentation.wazuh.com/4.7/installation-guide/wazuh-agent/index.html).
+- See Official Wazuh Documentation [Wazuh agent install documentation](https://documentation.wazuh.com/4.7/installation-guide/wazuh-agent/index.html).

-This guide will walk you through the process of enrolling a Wazuh agent in the LME (Logging Made Easy) system.
+This guide will walk you through the process of enrolling a Wazuh agent in the LME system.

 ## Important Note

-Before proceeding, ensure that the Wazuh agent version you're installing is not newer than the version of the Wazuh manager you're running.
-Using an agent version that is more recent than the manager version can lead to compatibility issues.
+Ensure the Wazuh agent version you're installing is not newer than your Wazuh manager version, as this can cause compatibility issues.

 ## Variables